LukeSmithxyz/shadowchat/README.md

 # Usage
 - Visit 127.0.0.1:8900/view to view your superchat history
-- Paste 127.0.0.1:8900/alert?auth=adminadmin into OBS for an alert box
+- Visit 127.0.0.1:8900/alert?auth=adminadmin to see notifications
 - The default username is `admin` and password `adminadmin`.
 Change these in `main.go`

-## OBS
+# OBS
 - Add a Browser source in obs and point it to `https://example.com/alert?auth=adminadmin`
 # Future plans
 - Use settings file instead of editing source
 - Settings page for on-the-fly changes (minimum dono amount, hide all amounts, etc.)